Windows 10: Versions

+Notes: 1 2 January 10, 2023, for Intel Clover Trail based systems.; ↑ Only for IoT Enterprise; ↑ Only for Education, Enterprise, and Pro editions;

 Feature updates

 Windows 10 is often described by Microsoft as being a "service", as it receives regular "feature updates" that contain new features and other updates and fixes.
 In April 2017, Microsoft stated that these updates would be released twice a year every March and September in the future, which eventually continued until version 21H2.
 Mainstream builds of Windows 10, up to 2004, were labeled "YYMM", with "YY" representing the two-digit year and "MM" representing the month of release.
 For example, version 1809 was released in September (the ninth month) of 2018.
 This was changed with the 20H2 release where "MM" represents the half of the year in which the update was released, for example H1 for the first half and H2 for the second half.

 Before version 1903, the pace at which feature updates are received by devices was dependent on which release channel was used.
 The default branch for all users of Windows 10 Home and Pro was "Semi-Annual Channel (Targeted)" (formerly "Current Branch", or "CB"), which received stable builds after they were publicly released by Microsoft.
 Each build of Windows 10 is supported for either 18 or 30 (only for H2 versions) months after its original release, dependent on edition.
 In enterprise environments, Microsoft officially intended that this branch was used for "targeted" deployments of newly released stable versions so that they could be evaluated and tested on a limited number of devices before a wider deployment.
 Once a stable build is certified by Microsoft and its partners as being suitable for broad deployment, the build is then released on the "Semi-Annual Channel" (formerly "Current Branch for Business", or "CBB"), which is supported by the Pro and Enterprise editions of Windows 10.
 Semi-Annual Channel receives stable builds on a four-month delay from their release on the Targeted channel.
 Administrators can also use the "Windows Update for Business" system, as well as existing tools such as WSUS and System Center Configuration Manager, to organize structured deployments of feature updates across their networks.

 The Windows Insider branches receive unstable builds as they are released; it is divided into two channels, "Dev" (which receives new builds immediately after their release), and "Beta" (whose releases are slightly delayed from their "Dev" release).